-In 2017, implementation of sophisticated SEO and SEM methodologies has reached its peak.
+In 2017, the implementation of sophisticated SEO and SEM methodologies has reached its peak.
 Today, it’s hard to find a successful online marketer who doesn’t invest in search engine optimization and search engine management techniques heavily.

 It’s no surprise at all that SEO and SEM are very effective in driving relevant traffic to websites if implemented correctly.
 They are often applied in the process of creating and optimizing landing pages.
 However, there is not enough time in the day to create an effective landing page for every paid keyword.
-To make matters even more complicated, no one can control or anticipate where a potential client lands via organic search.
+To make the matter even more complicated, no one can control or anticipate where a potential client lands via organic search.

-Real Time Web Analytics: What Is It and How Does It Work?
+Real-Time Web Analytics: What Is It and How Does It Work?

 Real-time analytics technologies are highly beneficial for retail websites since they allow to capture visitors' behavior right away and provide in-the-minute personalized product suggestions on any web page — responding to the individual search requests and reducing the number of custom landing pages needed.

 Furthermore, real-time analytics help marketers capitalize on search micro trends by adapting the products and services presented throughout the shopping cycle to the surging interest in the shortest time possible.

 When a searcher looks for a "metal spinner" and clicks an organic or paid search link to get to your website, they should see results for the five leading spinners you supply — not just a generalized category page for spinners, accessories or souvenirs.
 If the landing page is direct-to-product, the potential customers should be presented with recommendations and offers related to their search.

 Traditional analytics packages play a fundamental role in developing an SEO and SEM budget.
 To maximize your investment in both search engine optimization and search engine marketing, show your customers exactly the products they are looking for in real time.
 If you give clients what they want, sales move only in one direction: up!